praw-dev/asyncpraw/docs/getting_started/authentication.rst

 * You have an application and want to be able to access Reddit from your users' accounts.
 * You have a personal-use script application and you either want to
-  * limit the access one of your PRAW-based programs has to Reddit
+  * limit the access one of your asyncpraw-based programs has to Reddit
   * avoid the hassle of 2FA (described above)
-  * not pass your username and password to PRAW (and thus not keep it in memory)
+  * not pass your username and password to asyncpraw (and thus not keep it in memory)

 When registering your application you must provide a valid redirect uri.
 If you are running a website you will want to enter the appropriate callback URL and